 It is the responsibility of the management company of the fund to establish and maintain a system of internal controls to ensure Shari'ah compliance in line with the Shari'ah guidelines.
 Our responsibility is to express an opinion, based on our review, to the extent where such compliance can be objectively verified.
-A review is limited primarily to inquiries from the management company's personnel and review of various documents prepared by the management company to comply with the prescribed criteria.
+A review is limited primarily to inquiries from the management company's personnel and review of various documents prepared by the management company to comply with the prescribed criteria regarding launching of the fund.